SeddikBellamine/Boson-Protocol-Exchange/README.md

 5. Install Metamask and Open it.
 6. If MetaMask is not already connected to the ganache instance Choose “Restore from seed phrase” and copy the Mnemonic from the Ganache client along with a password of your choosing.
 7. If MetaMask does not already have the local network available in the drop down at the top left, then choose “Custom RPC” and enter a name of the network of your choice then enter http://localhost:#### replacing “####” with the correct port (which is by default 7545 for the desktop client) and enter the chain id as 1337 for ganache.
-8. Ensure that you have 3 accounts available within MetaMask using the account selection menu.
+8. Ensure that you have 4 accounts available within MetaMask using the account selection menu to test with the problem input.
 9. Refresh the browser page and then the web app will demand consent to use your metamask accounts, approve it and Ethereum Status panel should display the current account address, balance and the ID of the connected network.

 # Uses cases done: